tannerjared/DeepBrainNet/DBNpreproc/README.md

 ...
 ```

 The container will preprocess all sub-*_T1w.nii.gz files in your input directory and save the outputs to your specified output directory.
+It can take anywhere from about **30 minutes (using 12+ cores) to 6 hours (using 1 core) per brain**.

 Note that the container limits ITK threads/cores to 4.
 You are welcome to change the default in the Dockerfile and in the automate_preprocessing.sh script depending on your system resources.
 More cores will result in a faster processing but require more RAM and cores (of course).